 2. Enable Dark Mode

-When you turn this toggle on, the Web App displays everything in Dark Mode.
-Dark mode doesn't affect the mobile experience, and attendees can't toggle it on or off.
+When you activate this toggle, the Web App displays everything in Dark Mode.
+Dark Mode doesn't affect the Mobile App, and attendees can't toggle it on or off.

 Choose a theme color and icons that work well for both dark and light backgrounds to provide the best experience for both web and mobile users.
 If the color is too light or dark, it may not be easily visible.
 White or black icons aren't a good choice if attendees may use both the Web App and Mobile App.

 3. Web App Theme Color

 This is independent of the theme color for the Event at large.
 We recommend matching the Event color and making sure it works well with Dark Mode, if it's active.
 Use the color picker to select a color, or enter a specific Hex or RGB color code of your choice.

 4. Enable Third-Party Accessibility Overlay